sam-hearst/Comic-collection/README.md

 ---

-- The project can be run locally through the command line with `npm start`
-- Is require to create, migrate and seed the database using the sequelize commands:
+- The database should be generated and seeded with the sequelize commands:
 - `npx dotenv sequelize-cli db:create`
 - `npx dotenv sequelize-cli db:migrate`
 - `npx dotenv sequelize-cli db:seed:all`
+- The project can be run locally through the command line with `npm start`
 <p>&nbsp;</p>

 ## Wiki Documentation